anomepani/Unofficial-statistics-using-webscrapping/README.md

 ```

-### Disclaimer - This not official version of c-sharpcorner app,I have created simple node js app for learning webscraping to collect statistics based on official c-sharpcorner website..
+### Disclaimer - I have created simple node js app for learning webscraping to collect statistics based on c-sharpcorner and github website..